 However, in the case of One to Watch, I admit the unrequited love angle was an excellent way for the author to explore how the Heroine’s romantic relationships are impacted by her insecurities and the fatphobia interwoven within popular culture.
 So, while it was incredibly frustrating to read from a character perspective, it contributed to a more dynamic plot.

-I also think the author did such a great job with Bea’s suitors; I was constantly flipping back and forth on who I thought Bea should choose.
-The best part was that the author didn’t typecast any of the final men as caricatures; they all had their faults, which felt very realistic.
+I also think the author did a great job with Bea’s suitors; I constantly flipped back and forth on who I thought Bea should choose.
+The best part was that the author didn’t typecast any final men as caricatures; they all had their faults, which felt very realistic.
 I am happy that Bea ended up with the guy I would’ve chosen 😏, but it’s a testament to the book that while I really liked him, it took some convincing to be sure he was good enough for Bea.

 In Conclusion

-One to Watch had such great messaging throughout its story; I really loved that the book included an asexual character, as it’s not an identity I’ve seen represented in “mainstream” romance novels.
-However, despite how much I enjoyed the story, it didn’t reach 5-stars because all the drama and Bea’s epiphanies happened so late in the book.
-This meant that Bea and her beau spent no time together (on-page) as an exclusive couple.
-I really wanted One to Watch to explore them as a couple to see how they’re doing without the orchestrated dates, no dramatic and emotionally eviscerating arguments… just them being cute-AF and navigating mundane relationship problems.
+One to Watch had such great messaging throughout its story; I loved that the book included an asexual character, as it’s not an identity I’ve seen represented in “mainstream” romance novels.
+However, despite how much I enjoyed the story, it didn’t reach 5 stars because all the drama and Bea’s epiphanies happened so late in the book.
+This meant that Bea and her beau spent no time together (on page) as an exclusive couple.
+I wanted One to Watch to explore them as a couple to see how they’re doing without the orchestrated dates, no dramatic and emotionally eviscerating arguments… just them being cute-AF and navigating mundane relationship problems.

 Buy One to Watch